rayokota/provision-angular-axiom/README.md

-# The Angular-Dynamo provisioner
+# The Angular-Axiom provisioner

-An [Ansible](http://www.ansible.com/home) provisioner for [AngularJS](http://angularjs.org) and [Dynamo](https://github.com/dynamo/dynamo).
+An [Ansible](http://www.ansible.com/home) provisioner for [AngularJS](http://angularjs.org) and [Axiom](https://github.com/tsujigiri/axiom).

-This provisioner installs the [Angular-Dynamo generator](https://github.com/rayokota/generator-angular-dynamo) and all prerequisites.
+This provisioner installs the [Angular-Axiom generator](https://github.com/rayokota/generator-angular-axiom) and all prerequisites.
 Currently it only supports Ubuntu 12.04.

 ## Installation